 Plan Your Route(s) Carefully

 Carefully planning out your route is something that you should do before an RV road trip regardless of your condition, but in the case of being physically disabled, you have to take the extra step of researching routes and destinations that include flat terrain, smooth surfaces, few stairs, and wheelchair ramps.
+You may also want to create a road trip packing list in the months leading up to your trip.

 For example, if you’re going to be staying at a campground in your RV, you’re going to need to confirm that the campground doesn’t have lots of steeps hills or rocky terrain, as well as accessible entrances to buildings and amenities.